5 Best Password Managers for Opera in 2024

 🥉3.
 RoboForm — Impressive Form-Filling, Plus Bookmarks Storage

-RoboForm Free gives you a really good deal, with unlimited password storage, form filling, password security auditing, two-factor authentication, and bookmarks storage for 1 device.
-Upgrade to RoboForm Premium for $0.99 / month, and you’ll get syncing across all your devices and emergency access.
-And if you’ve got a family with passwords to look after, RoboForm Family covers up to 5 users for $19.05 / year.
+Upgrade to RoboForm Premium for just $0.99 / month, and you’ll get syncing across all your devices and emergency access.
+And if you’ve got a family with passwords to look after, RoboForm Family covers up to 5 users for $1.59 / month.

 Save 60% on RoboForm today!